FullScreenShenanigans/Documentation/Storage.md

 *Note:* This part of ItemsHoldr will be placed into another module in the future.

-HTML elements stored within ItemsHoldr will have their values on the page updated to their changed value.

 To signal if a container should be made to hold HTML elements, assign a value to `doMakeContainer`.

 ```typescript